 We pride ourselves on having the heart of a teacher when it comes to family-related subjects and helping our community better understand the law as it pertains to you and your family.
 We offer free-of-charge consultations six days a week in person, over the phone and via video.
 Whatever your preference is we have the team that you need to find success in your specific legal matter.

 It can be challenging to begin a family law case without legal representation.
-Although the law does not require you to be represented by an attorney for your case it can certainly make your case and your life much easier to manage.
+While the law does not require you to have an attorney for your case, having one can make managing your case and your life much easier.
 Just like any other area of our lives having experienced help matters when it comes to a divorce, child custody, or child support case.
-What you don’t know can hurt you and a judge will not give you a pass or go easy on you because you are underrepresented.
+What you don’t know can hurt you.
+A judge will not give you a pass or go easy on you simply because you are underrepresented.

 Starting a case without an attorney under the mistaken assumption that you will be able to manage the case process on your own without a lawyer can set you back both in terms of time and money.
 Making a mistake with drafting a document, filing, or even trying to make legal arguments in court can be potentially harmful to you and your family.
 Therefore, you should be sure that you are proceeding in the right direction.
 Receiving information from an experienced family law attorney can be exactly what you need to be able to feel confident that you are making the right decisions for yourself and your family.